aimeos/aimeos-docs/src/config/mshop/tag-manager.md

 # decorators
 ## excludes

-Excludes decorators added by the "common" option from the tag manager
+Excludes decorators added by the "common" option from the tag tag manager

 ```
 mshop/tag/manager/decorators/excludes = Array